pyrethrum/webdriver/webdriver-precore/README.md

   - [ ] scripts
 - [ ] fork the internet into Pyrethrum org
 - [x] update tasks
+- [ ] sort out / delete misbehaving tasks (permissions)
+  - [ ] run geckodriver - doesn't work
+  - [ ] run haddock - doesn't open in browser
+- [ ] work out whats up with the trailing fields warning on tested with
+  - [ ] meaning of tested with
+  - [ ] why warning
+- [ ] add checks for e2e when profile dir is not there
 - [ ] review compiler switches
+- [ ] review licence
 - [ ] add all to github container repo (check vs docker hub)
 - [ ] change log
 - [ ] hackage